gwen-interpreter/gwen-web/doc/START.md

 ### Gwen properties

-You can also store this property in any properties file you wish and pass it as a parameter to Gwen using the `-p` option (but you'll have to do it every time you invoke Gwen).
-Putting it in the gwen.properties file in your user home directory is much more convenient since Gwen knows where to find it.
+You can also store this property in any properties file you wish and pass that file to Gwen using the `-p` option (but you'll have to do it every time you invoke Gwen).
+Putting the gwen.properties file in your user home directory is much more convenient since Gwen knows where to find it.

 ### Flood IO Challenge